Freya Gregory

-Freya Gregory (born 12 January 2003) is a Scottish professional footballer who plays for Women's Championship club Newcastle United, mainly as a forward.
+Freya Gregory (born 12 January 2003) is a Scottish professional footballer who plays for Women's Super League 2 club Newcastle United, mainly as a forward.
 She previously played for Birmingham City and Aston Villa, and on loan at Leicester City, Reading and Southampton.

 She represented her birth nation England at various youth levels and is eligible for Scotland due to her heritage.
 She made her competitive debut for the latter in 2025.

 Club career

 Birmingham City

 Gregory was part of the Birmingham City academy for two seasons and broke into the first team in the 2019–20 season.
 On 17 November 2019, Gregory made her senior debut for Birmingham City against Brighton & Hove Albion in a 3–0 FA WSL defeat.
 She left Birmingham in June 2020.

 Aston Villa

 On 4 July 2020, Gregory announced she was returning to Aston Villa, where she had previously been as a youth, ahead of the team's first season in the FA WSL.
 She scored her first WSL goal in late April 2021, in a 1–1 draw against her former club Birmingham.
 On 7 January 2022, Gregory joined Leicester City on loan for the remainder of the 2021–22 season.